 Although the incidence of breast cancer in the U.S. has been decreasing since the year 2000, it is still the most commonly-diagnosed cancer among women in America other than skin cancer.
 Many women diagnosed with early-stage breast cancer in one breast are choosing to undergo contralateral prophylactic mastectomy (double-mastectomy) to eliminate the possibility of developing cancer in the other breast.
 The double-mastectomy rate has more than tripled in the past decade.

 After breast cancer treatment with lumpectomy, mastectomy, or double-mastectomy, many women elect to have breast reconstruction surgery to restore their breasts.
 With advanced surgical techniques today, women have options and impressive results can be achieved with breast reconstruction procedures.
+Dr. Chang prides himself on especially on the care and results for his breast reconstruction Washington DC patients.

 If you are facing breast cancer surgery or have already undergone the procedure, you may be searching for a plastic surgeon in Washington, D.C. you can trust to reconstruct your breasts.
 Dr. Christopher C. Chang is a highly trained, board-certified plastic surgeon with extensive experience in plastic surgery of the breast.
 After a consultation and careful evaluation, Dr. Chang can advise you of the most effective surgical method of breast reconstruction procedure for you.